 - Futurama episode "A Head In The Polls."
 Leela tries to convince Fry of the importance of voting.
 Richard Nixon's head in a jar decides to run for president, and acquires Bender's body, which Bender sold to a pawn shop when the price of titanium skyrocketed.
+(Nixon does this to get around the rule stating nobody can be elected president more than twice.
+He emphasizes the body part of the word "nobody", and convinces everyone that since he has a different body now, he should be allowed to run.)
 After spending the whole episode trying to get Bender's body back from Nixon, the main characters forget to vote.
 Nixon wins the election by one vote.
 From the same episode it is said the first robot president won by one vote as well, and pledged not to go on a killing spree.
 As he was a politician you can imagine what that promise was worth.
-Given Futurama verse has elected Nixon, a 20ft alien who used human skulls as cushions and the above killer robot as presidents, some reform may be needed.
+Given Futurama verse has elected Nixon, a 20ft alien who used human skulls as cushions and the above killer robot as presidents, some reform of the candidate selection process may be needed.

-- In an early episode of The Simpsons, Bart runs against Martin Prince for class president.
-After spending the whole episode campaigning, Bart loses the election 2-0, as Martin and his friend were the only ones who voted.
+- In the early episode "Lisa's Substitute", Bart runs against Martin Prince for class president.
+After spending the whole episode campaigning, Bart overconfidently announces his own victory party will be held during the voting period.
+With all his friends and classmates at the party, Bart loses the election 2-0, as Martin and his friend were the only ones who voted.

-- A later Simpsons example has an "6 PM under 70 curfew" winning "by a single vote!"
-Marge says, "Homer, we really should've voted!"
+- A later example occurs in "Wild Barts Can't Be Broken" with a "6 PM under 70 curfew" winning "by a single vote!"
+Marge says, "Homer, you really should've voted!"
 Homer moans, "Oh, it wouldn't have made a difference!"

-- The Fairly Oddparents episode "Hail to the Chief" subverts this trope by having the protagonist Timmy Turner winning by one vote.
+- The Fairly OddParents! episode "Hail to the Chief" subverts this trope by having the protagonist Timmy Turner winning by one vote.
 Tired of seeing co-Presidents Tad and Chad abusing presidential power, Timmy decided to run for student council president.
 At the debate, Tad and Chad offered a party with a giant cake and Timmy was sure he'd be the only person to vote for him since even his best friends accepted the bribe.
-It turned out Timmy was not just the only student to vote for him but the only student to vote at all because all other students became sick from eating to much of the cake and couldn't attend classes the day they're supposed to vote.
+To his surprise, Timmy not only ends up being the only student to vote for himself (as he expected), but the only student to even be at school to vote at all because all the other students became sick from eating too much of the cake and therefore couldn't attend classes on the day they were supposed to vote.

-- IIRC, Bobby's World had this.
-While the main plot involves Bobby electing for class president (which he lost by a landslide), the episode ends with Uncle Ted losing by one vote because he decided not to vote for himself.
+- Bobby's World had an episode where both Bobby and Uncle Ted ran for different offices.
+While the main plot resolves with Bobby losing by a landslide, the episode ends with Uncle Ted losing by one vote because he decided not to vote for himself.

 - The Secret Show episode "The Villain Nobody Took Seriously", Victor Volt wasn't concerned about voting at the upcoming World Leader elections because the title's current holder was running unopposed.
 A clown won the election by renaming himself after the ballot's instruction of where to put the "X" and getting votes from confused voters.
 The more Changed Daily, who was one of the confused voters, hates it, he recognizes the clown won the election fair and square.